khawkins98/all-the-stations/team.md

  			<h3>Vicki Pipe</h3>
  			<p>Vicki is a presenter and voiceover artist for YouTube, TV, and Radio.
 Co-creator of All The Stations, author of The Railway Adventures and Improviser with LadyProv.</p>

-<p>When not making videos, or travelling on trains Vicki works in museum education (currently at London Transport Museum) developing learning programmes for adults, families and young people.
+<p>When not making videos, or travelling on trains Vicki works in museums.
 She has trained and managed teams and collaborated with artists and communities from around the world.</p>

 <p>Vicki’s curiosity in railways lays with the stories of social change and how public transport has altered our sense of space and surroundings.</p>

-<p>If asked what her favourite train stock is, she’ll likely say ‘Hogwarts Express’.</p>
  		</div>
  	</div>
  </div>